Upcoming Events

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-FOSA members who have expressed an interest, in the Interest Inventory of the "Membership Application" form in field work and/or laboratory work will be notified of particulars as the date approaches.
+FOSA members who have indicated interest in participating in field work, laboratory work, or outreach activities in the Interest Inventory of the "Membership Application" form will be notified of particulars as the date of an event approaches.

-> If you are a FOSA member and might nevertheless like to contribute in the work, please email Scott at fosa.ct@gmail.com.
+> If you are a FOSA member and might like to contribute in field work, please email Scott at fosa.ct@gmail.com.

 > If you cannot excavate, we have a need for individuals who can assist with screening, unit paperwork, photography, drawing, etc. Let us know what you would be interested in.

-> If you are not a FOSA member, to participate you must first join FOSA.
+> If you are not a FOSA member, to participate in field work you must first join FOSA.
 To do so, please access the 'Join Us' page by clicking Join Us.
 Normal cost for joining is $25.

-The current projected Field and Lab work and Outreach schedules are...
+The current projected Field, Lab and Outreach schedules are...

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~